Dev-X25874/Gati/docs/source/gati.rst

 As a result, the dispatcher is flexible in that it can provide the final results after computation has ended, or be used for debugging intermidiate layers.

-For more Abstract view of Dispatcher, see :ref:`Dispatcher`
+For more Abstract view of Dispatcher, see :ref:`dispatcher`